 What are the heroines like?

 I tend to enjoy reading and writing about strong, independent women.
 That doesn’t mean that ingenues aren’t welcome in Sophie’s crypt.
-I’ve simply noticed that there’s always (at least) one woman holding a whip in the room, and I’m usually more interested in telling her story.
-Now, just because she’s holding the whip doesn’t mean she’s the most gorgeous/perfect thing since the Mona Lisa.
+I’ve simply noticed that there’s always (at least) one woman holding a whip in the room and I’m usually more interested in telling her story.
 She’ll have insecurities and bad hair days just like everyone else.